barreiradlc/rover-challenge-voyage/README.md

 ## Considerações finais

-A parte funcional do que foi proposto está finalizado, certos requisitos que não estavam no escopo pedido foram colocados como forma de avaliação própria.
+The functional part is delivered in the first version of the App, others that were not included at first were included as a self-evaluation process.
-Queria ter terminado tudo mas para respeitar o prazo irei entregar a primeira versão antes que se extenda mais o prazo.
+I wish I could had time to invest in a complete version but to deal with the deadline as intended I prefer to deliver the fist part and do the extra mile after sending a functional version of the project.
-Até o dia da avaliação irei incrementar mais com os requisitos que citei, limpando o códico ainda mais, fazendo testes em outros locais da aplicação e se possível criar um frontend para a versão final
+Until the day of the delivery I will add my requirements to the project, clean it even more, do a coverage to the other places of the App and if possible develop a frontend for it.

-## Destrinchando as intruções do projeto
+## Getting the requirements for the project

-### FRs (Requisitos funcionais)
+### FRs (Functional requirements)

-- [x] Deve ser possível criar uma matriz
+- [x] Should be able to create a plateau

-- [x] Deve ser possível encontrar a matiz criada;
+- [x] Should be possibleto find a created plateau;

-- [x] Deve ser possível criar Rover;
+- [x] Should be possible to create a Rover;

-- [x] Deve mover o Rover;
+- [x] Should be able to move the Rover;

-### RNs (Regras de negócio)
+### BRs (Business rules)

-- [ ] Um Rover não pode aterrissar aonde outro está ocupando a mesma coordenada
+- [ ] A Rover can't land where another one is placed before

-- [ ] Um Rover não pode se mover aonde outro está ocupando a mesma coordenada
+- [ ] A Rover can't move to where another one is occupiyng the same position

-- [ ] Um Rover não pode se mover ao alcançar os limites da matriz
+- [ ] A Rover can't move to outside the Plateau boundaries

-### RNFs (Requisitos não funcionais)
+### NFRs (Non-functional requirements )

-- [x] O projeto será escalado em TDD para evitar refatorações desnecessárias e uso de bibliotecas e estratégias desnecessárias para a finalização do mesmo.
+- [x] The project will be scalated in TDD to avoid refactorings and the usage of unnecessary libraries and strategies to reach a final result.

-- [x] As entidades serão escritas em inglês para evitar problemas relacionados com pluralizações e fidelidade com seus fins dada a ausência de acentos e outras pontuações.
+- [x] The entities will be written in english to avoid any language issues

-### TODO (caso haja tempo)
+### TODO (in case of having time to)

-- [ ] Melhorar a tipagem dos erros
+- [ ] Better the Errors typing

-- [ ] Prevenir que rovers saiam das extremidades da matriz
+- [ ] Avoid that Roves leave the plateau boundaries

-- [ ] Prevenir que rovers colidam uns com os outros em posições intermediárias
+- [ ] Avoid that Rovers colid with each other in intermediate positions

-- [ ] Prevenir que rovers parem no mesmo destino final
+- [ ] Avoid that Rovers stop in the same position as previsous created ones